Gyalectales: Phylogeny

-This proposed classification has been accepted in a later review of the temporal banding method for fungus systematics, as well a 2020 update on ascomycete classification.
+This proposed classification has been accepted in a later review of the temporal banding method for fungus systematics, as well a 2022 update on fungal classification.

 Families and genera

-This is a list of the families and genera contained within the Gyalectales, based on a 2020 review and summary of ascomycete classification.
+This is a list of the families and genera contained within the Gyalectales, based on a 2022 review and summary of fungal classification.
 Following the taxon name is the taxonomic authority, year of publication, and (for genera) the number of species: